 - Clearance Packets

 - Team Selection & Cuts

 - Non-Contact Period

 The Governing Board of the San Diego Unified School District is committed to its legal and moral responsibilities in safeguarding the health, character, citizenship and personality development of students.
 Refer to the Student Handbook and Behavior Code for information regarding Suspension/Expulsion.
 Students involved in possession, use, sale, furnishing, or if found under the influence of any drugs or alcohol and are suspended from school will be kept from all athletics (games, practices, team events, etc.) for a minimum of 15 school days.

 All students playing a sport at Patrick Henry High School must complete two things.
-The first is a physical form that you can download from www.athleticclearanc.com That form can be completed by your doctor or by a doctor from one of our school offered physical dates.
-The second thing is an online submission.
+First, is a physical form that you can download from www.athleticclearance.com That form can be completed by your doctor or a doctor from one of our school offered physical dates.
+Second, is completion of online registration through www.athleticclearance.com.
 See athletic clearance information on athletics website.
 Once complete, the system will print a confirmation and consent page.
 The parent and athlete will sign the document and then turn in copies of both the consent and the physical to the Athletic Director during the clearance period for the season of play.

 Head Coaches are hired by a group of interviewers after the position has been advertised.
 Every attempt is made to hire the most qualified coach.
 Assistant and JV Coaches are hired by the Head Coach under the supervision of the Athletic Administration.
 All coaches must register at the district office where they are fingerprinted, TB tested, First Aid/CPR Trained, and must complete a coaching course offered by the NFHS.
 Head Coaches are required to attend Pre and Post Season Conference meetings.

 Team Selection & Cuts